 Sisters of Mercy

-The Sisters of Mercy were founded in 1831 in Dublin, Ireland by
+The Sisters of Mercy were founded in 1831 in Dublin, Ireland, by

-share in their mission of compassion, service, justice, and
+3000 associates who share in their mission of compassion, service, justice, and

 hospitality.
 The Sisters of Mercy in Cincinnati are part of the